auth0/docs/articles/hosted-pages/custom-error-pages.md

 ---
 # Custom Error Pages

-In the event of an authorization error, you may choose to display to your users either the default Auth0 error page or a customized error page.
+In the event of an authorization error, you may choose to display either the default Auth0 error page or a customized error page to your users.
 This doc will show you how to enable the use of a customized error page.

 ::: note
-You can choose to display to your users the default Auth0 error page.
+You can choose to display the default Auth0 Error page to your users.
 For additional information, see [Error Pages](/hosted-pages/error-pages)
 :::

 ## Customize Error Pages via the Management Dashboard